 #15.
 Review your employee benefits.
 Not everyone takes full advantage of the saving and investing opportunities offered by their employer, which is like tossing money out the window.

 #16.
 Shop for your insurance.
-Changing your home, renter’s or auto insurance can be one of the fastest ways to save a substantial amount of money.
-Getting new quotes only takes a few minutes, but you can also use a service like Gabi, which leverages artificial intelligence to help you find better prices in all three of those insurance categories.
+Changing your home, renter’s, or auto insurance can be one of the fastest ways to save substantial money.

 #17.
 Evaluate your will and estate plan.
 Nobody likes thinking about this kind of thing, but if you have a family, it’s important to make sure they’re protected and that everything is as smooth as possible in a worst-case scenario.

 If you don’t have a document that outlines what should happen to your assets if you pass away, then commit to creating one.
 If you do have one, you need to review it annually as your life circumstances change; things like new children and inheritances can dramatically alter your overall financial picture.

 Most people don’t need to hire an expensive lawyer to help with this.
 Services like Trust & Will allow you to create or edit your estate-planning documents online for a low cost.
 You can read more about how it works in my Trust & Will review.

 And if you don’t have a life insurance policy, this is a great time to get one.
 As with an estate plan, a policy with good coverage doesn’t have to cost a fortune.
 Check out my life insurance buyers’ guide to learn how to get the best deal.